alexander-held/PyHEP-2021-cabinetry/README.md

 This tutorial provides an overview of `cabinetry` and shows its use in the creation and operation of statistical models.
 It also demonstrates how to use `cabinetry` for common tasks required during the design of a statistical analysis model.

+## How to run

+You can run the `talk.ipynb` notebook in this repository [via Binder](https://mybinder.org/v2/gh/alexander-held/PyHEP-2021-cabinetry/HEAD?filepath=talk.ipynb).
+The `evaluated/` folder contains a copy of the notebook with all cells evaluated.

 ## Further resources
 - `cabinetry` on GitHub: https://github.com/alexander-held/cabinetry/
 - documentation: https://cabinetry.readthedocs.io/